JetBrains/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2020.md

 > **NOTE** Changes from API marked with `org.jetbrains.annotations.ApiStatus.@Experimental`/`ScheduledForRemoval` are not listed here, as incompatible changes are to be expected.

 ## 2020.3

+> **NOTE** Java 11 is now required ([blog post](https://blog.jetbrains.com/platform/2020/09/intellij-project-migrates-to-java-11/)) when targeting 2020.3 and later only.
+>  Please make sure to always upgrade to the latest version of `gradle-intellij-plugin`.
+Follow releases on [GitHub](https://github.com/JetBrains/gradle-intellij-plugin/releases).

 ### Changes in IntelliJ Platform 2020.3